AlaskaAirlines/auro-tokenlist/docs/api.md

 | `colorname`  | `colorname`  | `String` | Pass in `-`(dash) to delimitated name of color token |

-# auro-swatch-list
+# auro-tokendisplay

-auro-swatch-list provides users a way to illustrate Design Token colors and their related data and usage in a table.
+The auro-tokendisplay element provides users a way to illustrate design token colors and their related data and usage in a table.

 ## Properties